SitecorePowerShell/Console/Documentation/Markdown/Get-ItemReferrer.md

-# Get-ItemReferrer
+﻿# Get-ItemReferrer

-Get other items linking to the provided item.
+Returns all the items referring to the specified item.

 ## Syntax